teracyhq/blog/source/_posts/2013-11-26-sphinx-deployment-v0-3-0-with-heroku-deployment-support.markdown

 What's Next?
 ------------

-The next version we would like to stabilize the project with improvements, bug fixes.
+The next version we would like to introduce i18n feature and stabilize the project with improvements, bug fixes.
 Moreover, we're starting sphinx-live-view project for easier docs writing, too.
 Stay tuned for our upcoming exciting features and projects.